psychemedia/storytelling-notes/gobborn_seer.md

 In a week's time, back came two of the poor attendants that were with the prince, and told the king that his son was well off, with the best of eating and drinking, and chess-playing and sword exercise, that any prince could wish for, but that out of her sight the Goban's wife nor her people would let him, till she had her husband safe and sound inside of his own threshold.

-Well, to be sure, how the king fumed and raged ! but what's the use of striving to tear down a stone wall with your teeth?
+Well, to be sure, how the king fumed and raged!
+But what's the use of striving to tear down a stone wall with your teeth?
 He could do without his palace being finished, but he couldn't do without his son and heir.
 The Goban didn't keep spite; he put the finishing touch to the palace in three days, and, in two days more, himself and his son were sitting at the farmer's fireside where the two purty young girls won

 "Well, my colleen bawn," says he to the one with the fair hair, "did you mind the advice I gev you when I was here last?"
 "Indeed I did, and little good it did me.
 I got an old woman's skull from the churchyard, and fixed it in the wall near the hob, and it so frightened every one, that I was obliged to have it taken back in an hour."
 "And how did you warm yourself with your work in the cold mornings?"
 "The first morning's work I had was to card flax, and I thrune some of it on the fire, and my mother gave me such a raking for it, that I didn't offer to warm myself that way again."
 "Now for the sheep-skin."
 "That was the worst of all.
 When I told the buyers in the market that I was to bring back the skin and the price of it, they only jeered at me.
 One young buckeen said, if I'd go into the tavern and take share of a quart of mulled beer with him, he'd make that bargain with me, and that so vexed me that I turned home at once."
 "Well, that was the right thing to do, anyhow.
 Now my little *Ceann Dhu* (black head), let us see how you fared.
 The skull?"
 "Och!" says an old woman, sitting close to the fire in the far comer, "I'm a distant relation that was left desolate, and this," says she, tapping the side of her poor head, "is the old woman's skull she provided."
 "Well, now for the warming of yourself in the cold mornings."
 "Oh, I kept my hands and feet going so lively at my work that it was warming enough."
 "Well, and the sheep-skin?"
 "That was easy enough.
 When I got to the market, I went to the crane, plucked the wool off, sold it, and brought home the skin."